 If you own a dynamic public IP address, then it’s likely to change periodically.
 Public IP addresses change when you disconnect from the router and reconnect again, unplug your modem, or switch to another network operator.
-Often, your ISP might update your IP addresses too for any reason.
+Often, your ISP might update your IP addresses, too, for any reason.

 You need to change your public IP from dynamic to static for this.
 A static IP address is a type of public IP that does not change at any cost until you change your network.

-Is changing your IP address illegal?
+Is changing your public IP address illegal?

 No, it is not illegal to change your IP address.
 People change their IPs for several purposes like protecting their online activities, testing their websites, or facing a cyberattack.
 They usually do this by using a VPN or a proxy.